UGSDW/ugsdw.github.io/together/index.md

 - **November 7, 2019:** The Board of Trustees [claimed that it did not have a deadline](https://www.ugsdw.org/2019/11/08/trustees-delay-on-expansion-again-ugsdw-announces-next-phase-of-organizing/) for a decision on partial expansion.
 - **September 27, 2019:** The Board of Trustees [again refused to vote on partial expansion.](https://www.ugsdw.org/2019/09/28/statement-on-board-of-trustees-delay-of-vote-on-partial-expansion/)
-- **May 7, 2019:** The Board of Trustees [refused to vote on a partial expansion agreement proposed by the adminitsration, and suspended all talk with UGSDW.](https://www.ugsdw.org/2019/05/08/moving-backward-statement-on-may-7-student-campus-memo/)
+- **May 7, 2019:** The Board of Trustees [refused to vote on a partial expansion agreement proposed by the administration, and suspended all talk with UGSDW.](https://www.ugsdw.org/2019/05/08/moving-backward-statement-on-may-7-student-campus-memo/)
 - **February 21, 2019:** President Kington [indicated Grinnell's willingness toward "possible selective expansion" with UGSDW.](https://www.ugsdw.org/2019/02/21/statement-on-feb-21-special-campus-memo/)
 - **February 8, 2019:** Student workers [staged a peaceful sit-in](https://www.ugsdw.org/2019/02/08/trustees-walk-out-as-ugsdw-asks-for-dialogue/) at a meeting of the Board of Trustees to demand a dialogue about expansion.